RogerSelwyn/MS365-Calendar/docs/errors.md

   * For other items, it means you have changed your configuration to require new permissions.
 You will likely need to delete your token and reauthenticate.
 Please check the [token page](./token.md) for more details.

  * **The user could not be authenticated as the grant is expired.
 The user must sign in again.**
-   *  Create a new secret and update your O365 configuration.
-Then delete your token and reauthenticate.
-Please check the [token page](./token.md) for more details.
+   * Create a new secret and reconfigure your MS365 configuration.

 * **Client secret expired for account: xxxxxxxx.
 Create new client id in Azure App.**
   * The Client Secret on your Azure App has expired.
-Create a new secret and update your O365 configuration.
+Create a new secret and reconfigure your MS365 configuration.

 * **Unable to fetch auth token.
 Error: (invalid_client) AADSTS7000215: Invalid client secret provided.**
   * Ensure the configured secret is the client secret __value__, not the client secret ID

 * **Token corrupt for account - please delete and re-authenticate.**
-  * You will need to delete your token and reauthenticate.
-Please check the [token page](./token.md) for more details.
+  * Reconfigure your MS365 configuration to authenticate again and generate a new token.

-* **O365 config requests permission: 'xxxxxx.xxxxxxx'.
-Not available in token 'o365_xxxxxxxx.token' for account 'xxxxxxxx'** Validate your Azure permissions match those required as detailed on the [permissions page](./permissions.md).
-If they are correct, you will need to delete your token and reauthenticate as described on the [token page](./token.md).
+* **MS365 config requests permission: 'xxxxxx.xxxxxxx'.
+Not available in token 'ms365_xxxxxxxx.token' for account 'xxxxxxxx'**
+Validate your Azure permissions match those required as detailed on the [permissions page](./permissions.md).
+If they are correct, Reconfigure your MS365 configuration to authenticate again and generate a new token.

 **_Please note that any changes made to your Azure app settings takes a few minutes to propagate.
 Please wait around 5 minutes between changes to your settings and any auth attempts from Home Assistant._**